 Some people may be automatically enrolled in Medicare when they turn 65 — if they meet certain conditions.
 If you aren’t automatically enrolled, you can enroll online in just a few minutes.
 Simply fill out a Medicare application through the Social Security website.

 Most people can sign up for Medicare three months before their 65th birthday.
 Once you become eligible to sign up for Medicare, you have 7 months (known as your Initial Enrollment Period) to enroll.

-Medicare Advantage plans provide at least the same benefits as Medicare Part A and Part B, but may offer additional benefits that they do not, such as:
+Medicare Advantage plans provide at least the same benefits as Medicare Part A and Part B, but may offer more benefits that Original Medicare (Parts A and B) doesn't cover.

 You must enroll in Medicare Part A and Part B, and you must live in the plan's service area, before you can enroll in Medicare Advantage.

 If you’re new to Medicare and would like to enroll in a Medicare Advantage plan, you can do so anytime during your Medicare Initial Enrollment Period.
 Your Initial Enrollment Period begins 3 months before your 65th birthday, includes your birthday month and ends 3 months after your 65th birthday.